ChristelleKalonga/Data-Analytics-Project-/README.md

 # Data-Analytics-Project-
-This project showcases SQL Skills, data visualisation
+This project is doing a sale performance analysis of a retail dataset using SQL, Power BI and Excel.